IDMNYU/DM997X-Thesis-FA15/accountability_partners.md

 ## ACCOUNTABILITY PARTNERS

-* Ernie and Donovan and Ijele
+* Ernie and Donovan
 * Lauren and Catt
 * Sandra and Louisa
 * Sriya and Celine
+* Joe and Ijele

 ###Responsibility of Accountability Partners